 Newly planted trees should not receive fertilization during the first growing season except in a situation where a soil test recommends its use.
-Established trees in poor condition should receive deep root fertilization of 5-35-10 plus micro nutrients, with repeat application if necessary.
-Also, when necessary, we shall use 10-20-10 for evergreen trees and 25-10-10 for general application.
+Established trees in poor condition should receive deep root fertilization, with repeat application if necessary.
 Routine tree fertilization is not recommended.
 Campus trees receive adequate nutrients from routine application of fertilizers to turf, shrubs, and groundcover.
 If fertilization is needed, the ANSI A300 standards and associated Best Management Practices should be followed.